Thalamus: a brain-inspired algorithm for biologically-plausible continual learning and disentangled representations: Appendix

 \subsection{Training details and hyperparamters for Thalamus training with no task identifiers}

-For the neurogym dataset, we used a 356-dimensional RNN and a dt of 100ms and tau of 200ms.
+For the cognitive tasks neurogym dataset, we used a 356-dimensional RNN and a dt of 100ms and tau of 200ms.
 Recurrent weight matrix initialized as an identity matrix \citep{le_simple_2015, yang_task_2019}.
 Multiplicative binary projections from z to the RNN had sparsity of 0.5.
+The training sequence used 5 randomly sampled cognitive neurogym task.
 We initially present the tasks to be learned in the same order twice for 200 batches each and allow the model to adapt with weight updates only.
-The model then sees the same sequence repeatedly and allowed to make both weight and latent updates, until it converges (defined as the running average of weight updates needed dropping below the no of tasks in the sequence).
+The model then sees the same sequence repeatedly.
 The first 3 repetitions are with a block size of 200 and then we lower it to 100 for efficiency and easier visualization.

 For the split MNIST dataset and comparison with other models, we employ the same architecture and hyperparameters reported in \cite{ven_three_2019, hsu_re-evaluating_2019}.
 The classifer network had two fully-connected layers with 400 ReLU units and a 2-unit output layer.
 We used a 10 dimensional latent z embedding space that projected multiplicative binary gates with 0.8 sparsity.
 The same gating weights were used for both layers for simplicity.
 For this dataset we follow a more incremental sequencing of the tasks to align better with other methods on the same dataset.
-Tasks are incrementally added and the tasks seen so far is rehearsed twice after each new task.
+Tasks are incrementally added and the tasks seen so far are rehearsed twice after each new task.
+Only latent updates were used when evaluating on unseen tasks.
+See Fig A\ref{fig:Thalamus} for an example run.